 decreasing=TRUE

-. - You can also prefix the sorting variable with a minus sign to perform DESCENDING order.
+. - You can also prefix the sorting variable with a minus sign to perform a DESCENDING order.

 - By default, sorting keeps all NA values on the sorting column at the end.